MicrosoftCloudEssentials-LearningHub/Fabric-EnterpriseFramework/Cost-Management/PricingOverview.md

 | **OneLake Read via Proxy** | Reading data from OneLake through a proxy. | Similar to direct reads but with added proxy overhead. |
 | **Real-Time Intelligence - Event Listener & Alert** | Listening to events and triggering alerts in real time. | Continuous monitoring and alerting consume compute resources. |

-`These operations are tracked in the` [Microsoft Fabric Capacity Metrics App](https://learn.microsoft.com/en-us/fabric/enterprise/metrics-app-install?tabs=1st)`,
-> where you can see how each contributes to your overall CU consumption`
+> `These operations are tracked in the` [Microsoft Fabric Capacity Metrics App](https://learn.microsoft.com/en-us/fabric/enterprise/metrics-app-install?tabs=1st), `where you can see how each contributes to your overall CU consumption`

 ## E.g F64